Helpful Steps When Arranging for Elder Care

 “When someone is in critical condition and death is imminent, those can be emotionally charged circumstances with multiple family members in consultation with doctors,” McMahan says.
 “A living will can help avoid arguments when you spell out your wishes regarding medical treatment.”

 Having your last will and testament or trust spells out how you want your estate to be divided, which clarifies your wishes.
 If you don’t have those things in place, the state provides it for you through the laws of intestacy.
 (Intestacy is the condition of the estate of a person who dies without having enforced a valid will or other binding declaration.)
+Consult an estate planning attorney or a real estate law firm on how you can start preparing for these legal documents.

 Bottom line — if you want your wishes to be implemented, you have to be sure they are expressed in writing in advance.
+Those who need help executing their loved one’s wishes may consult a probate lawyer.

 McMahan says the most common concern he hears from clients is their worry over how to finance a nursing home stay.